Zenduty/docs/docs/Checkly.md

 6. Click on "Create Check" and select "API check".

 7. Give your Check a name.
-Set the method as “GET” and enter the url of API we need to check.
+Set the method as “GET” and enter the url of the API you need to check.

 ![](/img/Integrations/Checkly/1.png)